troglobit/libite/README.md

   The PID file is removed when the program exits, using an `atexit()` handler.
 However, depending on how the program terminates the file may still exist even though the program is no longer running.
-This is only a problem for clients.

   Calling this function multiple times updates the mtime of the file.
   Only one `atexit()` handler is created, regardless of the amount of times the function is called.
+If the file is removed, subsequent calls to this function will recreate the file.

-  See below for link to OpenBSD man page.
+  See below for a link to OpenBSD man page.

 - `pidfile_read(pidfile)`